m-j-andr/PIC-1-Demo/docs/1-File-Management/1-2-folders.md

  - Search (top-right of Finder) for `demo.html`.
  - You will see at least two results.
  - Highlight one of them by single-clicking.
- - At the bottom you will see the path to that file.
+ - At the bottom, you will see the path to that file.
  - This also gives a way to obtain the filepath.
    - Right-click (or two-finger tap) at the bottom on `demo.html`.
    - Select "Copy `demo.html` as Pathname".